encode/django-rest-framework/docs/api-guide/viewsets.md

 Both of these come with a trade-off.
 Using regular views and URL confs is more explicit and gives you more control.
 ViewSets are helpful if you want to get up and running quickly, or when you have a large API and you want to enforce a consistent URL configuration throughout.

-## Marking extra actions for routing
+## ViewSet actions

-The default routers included with REST framework will provide routes for a standard set of create/retrieve/update/destroy style operations, as shown below:
+The default routers included with REST framework will provide routes for a standard set of create/retrieve/update/destroy style actions, as shown below:

     class UserViewSet(viewsets.ViewSet):
         """